DataScIIEnce-ENSIIE/courses-2022-2023/README.md

 * Introduction: presentation of the association and fiels of Data Science and Machine Learning

-* Discovery of tools and references: Google Colab, Kaggle, TowardsDataScience and La Revue IA
+* Discovery of tools and references: Google Colab, Kaggle, TowardsDataScience...

 * Manipulation of data frames: Pandas, Numpy